Copper and gold concentrate

 The contained copper, silver, and gold are estimated to be 6,705 million pounds (Mlb), 30.72Moz, and 7.02Moz, respectively.

 Mining and ore processing at Josemaria copper-gold project

 Conventional open-pit mining method, involving drilling and blasting followed by loading and hauling by autonomous trucks, will be employed at the Josemaria copper-gold project.

-The fine crushed product will be forwarded to the grinding unit, which comprises a cyclone cluster and a ball mill.
-Discharge from the ball mill will be sent to cyclone cluster, with the cyclone underflow flowing to the ball mills and overflow reporting to the rougher flotation section.
+The fine crushed product will be fed to three identical semi-autogenous grinding (SAG) mills, including a cyclone cluster and a ball mill.
+Discharge from the ball mill will be sent to the cyclone cluster, with the cyclone underflow flowing to the ball mills and overflow reporting to the rougher flotation section.

 The final concentrates will be loaded onto concentrate trucks and transported to the port of Caldera in Chile for shipping to customers.

 Infrastructure facilities at Josemaria

 The project site will be connected to the Argentina Ruta Nacional 76 highway through a 57km-long access road, which will be upgraded.